QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

  * Equation {eq}`eq:eq1`  requires the contract to deliver the promised level of discounted utility.
  * Equation {eq}`eq:eq2`  is the **incentive
-compatibility** constraint requiring the agent to want to deliver the amount of effort called for in the contract.
+compatibility** constraint that requires that the agent choose to deliver the amount of effort called for in the contract.